EHB-MCT/portfolio-starter-jefclaeye/README.md

 This project is application written in JavaScript with an Express.js server and a MySQL database.

-The Birthday API is designed to help users remember the birthdays of their friends and loved ones.
-Users can view upcoming birthdays and leave comments for each person to make their day extra special.

 ## Getting Started

 To get started with the project, follow these steps: